PLvaille/projet6/README.md

 ## Backend

-Open a terminal in backend folder
+Open a terminal in backend folder then run the following commands

 ```
 npm i